 Eve and I could have easily stayed upstairs looking through the treasure drawers and taking photos for hours, however, it was time to go.
 Marilyn and John were off to visit the rest of the family in Long Beach.

-We gathered up our gifts, a few left over cupcakes and slices of bread, our scarves and mittens and headed back to our little house in the woods for more gift giving, feasting movie watching.
+We gathered up our gifts, a few left over cupcakes, slices of bread, scarves and mittens then headed back to our little house in the woods for more gift giving, feasting, movie watching.
 Another merry, handmade California Christmas come and gone.